ndaly06/McLaren_Racing_Challenge/README.md

 A number of assumptions were made when developing this solution.

 1. The booking data in the file is related to only 1 meeting room.
-2. The file was in CSV format.
+2. The files would be in CSV format.
-3. The file contained three columns.
-(Request_ID, Start_Time, End_Time)
+3. The files would contain three columns, namely Request_ID, Start_Time, End_Time.
 4. The time is in the 24 hour system format.
 (HH:MM:SS)

 ## Solution Logic